naderaly/gp-load-balancer/README.md

 Please refer to [haproxy-icap.md](https://github.com/k8-proxy/gp-load-balancer/blob/main/haproxy-icap.md) for the steps of installing & configuring haproxy to be used as ICAP server load balancer.

+Or refer to [haproxy-web.md](https://github.com/k8-proxy/gp-load-balancer/blob/main/haproxy-web.md) for the steps of installing & configuring haproxy to be used as web server load balancer.